Israeli prison standards to be lowered in effort to deter terrorism

-The party is over," he said at the press conference.
+The party is over," Public Security Minister Gilad Erdan said at a press conference.

 By JERUSALEM POST STAFFUpdated: JANUARY 3, 2019 11:08